Prime Minister of India: 2000–present

-In the 2004 election, the Congress emerged as the largest party in a hung parliament; Congress-led United Progressive Alliance (UPA)—with outside support from the Left Front, the Samajwadi Party (SP) and Bahujan Samaj Party (BSP) among others—proved a majority in the Lok Sabha, and Manmohan Singh was elected prime minister; becoming the first Sikh prime minister of the nation.
+In the 2004 election, the Congress emerged as the largest party in a hung parliament; the Congress-led United Progressive Alliance (UPA), with outside support from the Left Front, the Samajwadi Party (SP) and Bahujan Samaj Party (BSP) among others, proved a majority in the Lok Sabha, and Manmohan Singh was elected prime minister; becoming the first Sikh prime minister of the nation.
 During his tenure, the country retained the economic momentum gained during Prime Minister Vajpayee's tenure.
 Apart from this, the government succeeded in getting the National Rural Employment Guarantee Act, 2005, and the Right to Information Act, 2005 passed in the parliament.
-Further, the government strengthened India's relations with nations like Afghanistan; Russia; the Gulf states; and the United States, culminating with the ratification of India–United States Civil Nuclear Agreement near the end of Singh's first term.
+Further, the government strengthened India's relations with nations like Afghanistan, Russia, the Gulf States, and the United States, culminating with the ratification of India–United States Civil Nuclear Agreement near the end of Singh's first term.
 At the same time, the November 2008 Mumbai terrorist attacks also happened during Singh's first term in office.
 In the general election of 2009, the mandate of UPA increased.
 Prime Minister Singh's second term, however, was surrounded by accusations of high-level scandals and corruption.
 Singh resigned as prime minister on 17 May 2014, after Congress' defeat in the 2014 general election.

-In the general election of 2014, the BJP-led NDA got an absolute majority, winning 336 out of 543 Lok Sabha seats; the BJP itself became the first party since 1984 to get a majority in the Lok Sabha.
-Narendra Modi—the Chief Minister of Gujarat—was elected prime minister, becoming the first prime minister to have been born in an independent India.
+In the general election of 2014, the BJP-led NDA won an absolute majority, winning 336 out of 543 Lok Sabha seats.
+The BJP became the first party since 1984 to secure a majority in the Lok Sabha.
+Narendra Modi, then the Chief Minister of Gujarat, was elected prime minister, becoming the first prime minister to have been born in an independent India.

 Narendra Modi was re-elected as prime minister in 2019 with a bigger mandate than that of 2014.
-The BJP-led NDA winning 354 seats out of which BJP secured 303 seats.
+The BJP-led NDA won 354 seats out of which the BJP secured 303 seats.

 Party affiliation

 Constitutional framework and position of Prime Minister

-The Constitution envisions a scheme of affairs in which the president of India is the head of state; in terms of Article 53 with office of the prime minister being the head of Council of Ministers to assist and advise the president in the discharge of his/her constitutional functions.
-To quote, Article 53, 74 and 75 provide as under;
+The Constitution envisions a scheme of affairs in which the president of India is the head of state; in terms of Article 53 with office of the prime minister being the head of Council of Ministers to assist and advise the president in the discharge of their constitutional functions.
+To quote, Article 53, 74 and 75 provide as under:

 Like most parliamentary democracies, the president's duties are mostly ceremonial as long as the constitution and the rule of law is obeyed by the cabinet and the legislature.
 The prime minister of India is the head of government and has the responsibility for executive power.
 The president's constitutional duty is to preserve, protect and defend the Constitution and the law per article 60.
 In the constitution of India, the prime minister is mentioned in only four of its articles (articles 74, 75, 78 and 366).
 The prime minister plays a crucial role in the government of India by enjoying majority in the Lok Sabha.